AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-4-6-1.md

 ## Management

-- In some cases, migratring content using scripts results in numerous **Unclosed ResourceResolver** errors.
+- In some cases, migrating content using scripts results in numerous **Unclosed ResourceResolver** errors.
 (18488)

 ## Baseline

 - Editing and then Saving a Baseline on a Cloud setup timesout after 1 minute if the Baseline has large number of topics or maps.
 (19558)
-- Publication labels are displayed in a random order when creating New or Duplicate Baselines for topics and maps.
+- Publication labels are displayed in a random order when publshing using New or Duplicate Baselines.
 (19307)

 ## Translation